cschreib/lxgui/README.md

     </Frame>
 ```

-This creates a Frame named "FPSCounter" that fills the whole screen: the <Anchor> tags forces the top-left and bottom-right corners to match the screen's top-left and bottom-right corners.
-Now, within the Frame, we create a FontString object, that can render text:
+This creates a Frame named `FPSCounter` that fills the whole screen: the `<Anchor>` tags forces the top-left and bottom-right corners to match the screen's top-left and bottom-right corners.
+Now, within the Frame, we create a FontString object, which can render text:

 ```xml
     <Frame name="FPSCounter">